-REPLACE HALOGEN DOWNLIGHT WITH EFFICIENT LUMINAIRE AND/OR LAMP
+REPLACE HALOGEN DOWNLIGHT WITH AN LED LUMINAIRE AND/OR LAMP

-- 1. The existing Lamp must be a Tungsten halogen Lamp (240V), Tungsten halogen Lamp (ELV) or Infrared coated (IRC) halogen Lamp (ELV) as defined in Table A9.1 of this Rule. - 2.
-The existing Lamp must be a multifaceted reflector lamp. - 3.
+- 1. The existing Lamp must be a Tungsten halogen Lamp (240V), Tungsten halogen Lamp (ELV), or Infrared coated (IRC) halogen Lamp (ELV) as defined in Table A9.1 of this Rule. - 2.
+The existing Lamp must be a multifaceted reflector Lamp. - 3.
 The existing Lamp must be rated at either 35W or 50W. - 4.
 The existing Lamp and Luminaire must be in working order.

-- 1. The new End-User Equipment must be a LED Lamp and Driver, CFLi, LED Luminaire-recessed, or an LED Lamp Only 240V Self Ballasted, as defined in Table A9.1 or Table A9.3 of Schedule A. - 2.
+- 1. The new End-User Equipment must be a LED Lamp only ELV, LED Lamp and Driver, LED Luminaire-recessed, or an LED Lamp Only 240V Self Ballasted, as defined in Table A9.1 or Table A9.3 of Schedule A. - 2.
 Any End-User Equipment classified under Table A9.3 must meet the requirements of Table A9.4 of Schedule A. - 3.
-CFLs must have a Lamp Life of at least 10,000 hours when measured in accordance with Table A9.6 of Schedule A. - 4.
-The new End-User Equipment must have an initial Downward Light Output of ≥500 lumens. - 5.
-The new End-User Equipment must have a beam angle consistent with the original Lamp being replaced.
+The new End-User Equipment must have an initial Downward Light Output of ≥462 lumens. - 4.
+The new End-User Equipment must have a beam angle consistent with the original Lamp being replaced. - 5.
+The new End-User Equipment must be compatible with the existing Electronic Transformer. - 6.
+The new End-User Equipment must be compatible with any dimmer installed on the same circuit as the new End-User Equipment.

 - 1. The activity must be performed or supervised by a licensed electrician. - 2.
-ELV halogen Control Gear must be removed or replaced.
+ELV halogen Control Gear must be removed or replaced when the Lamp uses a Magnetic Transformer.

-- Savings Factor, in MWh, is the value from Table E1.1 corresponding to the existing Lamp or Luminaire where the Lamp Circuit Power of the replacement Lamp being installed (in Watts); and - Lamp Circuit Power is the Lamp Circuit Power of the replacement Lamp being installed (in Watts) and is measured in accordance with Table A9.4 of Schedule A.
+- Electricity Savings Factor, in MWh, is the value from Table E1.1 corresponding to the existing Lamp or Luminaire where the Lamp Circuit Power of the replacement Lamp being installed (in Watts); and - Lamp Circuit Power is the Lamp Circuit Power of the replacement Lamp being installed (in Watts) and is measured in accordance with Table A9.4 of Schedule A.

-Table E1.1 Savings Factors (MWh per Lamp replaced)
+Table E1.1 Electricity Savings Factor (MWh per Lamp replaced)

-Existing Lown and/or Luminoing New Lown and/or Luminaira New Lamp Circuit Power (Watts) Existing Lamp and/or Luminaire New Lamp and/or Lummaire $\leq 5 \mathrm{W}$ $\leq 10 \ \mathrm{W}$ $\leq 15 \text{ W}$ Tungsten halogen Lamp (ELV) with Electronic LED Lamp and Driver 0.33 0.28 0.23 Lamp (ELV) with Electronic Transformer.
-CFLi Tungsten halogen Lamp (ELV) with Magnetic LED Lamp and Driver 0.39 0.34 0.29 Lamp (ELV) with Magnetic Transformer.
-CFLi Luminaire with Tungsten halogen Lamp (ELV) LED Luminaire - recessed 0.33 0.28 0.23 and Electronic Transformer, or Luminaire with Infrared coated (IRC) halogen Lamp (ELV) and Electronic Transformer.
-CFLi Luminaire with Tungsten halogen Lamp (ELV) LED Luminaire - recessed 0.39 0.34 0.29 Infrared coated (IRC) halogen Lamp (ELV) and Magnetic Transformer.
-CFLi
+Existing Lamp and/or Luminaire New Lamp and/or Luminaire New Lamp Circuit Power (Watts) ≤5 W ≤10 W ≤15 W Tungsten halogen Lamp (ELV) with Electronic Transformer or Infrared coated (IRC) halogen Lamp (ELV) with Electronic Transformer.
+LED Lamp and Driver 0.49 0.42 0.34 LED Lamp only - ELV 0.44 0.36 0.28 Tungsten halogen Lamp (ELV) with Magnetic Transformer or Infrared coated (IRC) halogen Lamp (ELV) with Magnetic Transformer.
+LED Lamp and Driver 0.58 0.51 0.43 Luminaire with Tungsten halogen Lamp (ELV) and Electronic Transformer, or Luminaire with Infrared coated (IRC) halogen Lamp (ELV) and Electronic Transformer.
+LED Luminaire - recessed 0.49 0.42 0.34 LED Lamp only - ELV 0.44 0.36 0.28

-Tungsten halogen Lamp (240V) LED Lamp only - 240V Self Ballasted 0.45 0.40 0.35

-LED Lamp and Driver
+Luminaire with Tungsten halogen Lamp (ELV) and Magnetic Transformer, or Luminaire with Infrared coated (IRC) halogen Lamp (ELV) and Magnetic Transformer.
+LED Luminaire - recessed 0.58 0.51 0.43 Tungsten halogen Lamp (240V) LED Lamp only - 240V Self Ballasted 0.68 0.60 0.53 LED Lamp and Driver Tungsten halogen Lamp (240V) and Luminaire LED Luminaire - recessed 0.68 0.60 0.53

-CFLi

-Tungsten halogen Lamp (240V) and Luminaire LED Luminaire - recessed 0.45 0.40 0.35

-CFLi with Luminaire